-Deciding you should invest outside of the UK but then electing to put half your money in China is a case of out of the frying pan and into the wok.
+Deciding you should invest outside of the UK but then electing to put all your money in China is a case of out of the frying pan and into the wok.

-It doesn’t spread your risk, and it exposes you to the biggest fear that most of us have when we make an investment, which is the potential for an all-out disaster.
+It doesn’t spread your risk, and it exposes you to the biggest fear that most of us have when we make an investment, which is the potential for an all-out loss.

-Plenty of studies have shown that as a species we prefer two birds in the hand to a potential five in the bush and the risk of a dead parrot.
+Studies have shown that as a species we prefer two birds in the hand to a potential five in the bush – if they come at the risk of a dead parrot.

 In other words, we’re more averse to loss than we’re greedy for gains.